 Satara - The Historic Past

 Satara was first ruled by the Rashtrakuta Dynasty.
-It was then taken over by the Chalulya Dynasty followed by the Mauryan Empire.
-After the Muslim invasion, the district of Satara served as the seat of the Maratha Empire back in the 17th Century.
+It was then taken over by the Chalukya Dynasty followed by the Mauryan Empire.
+After the Mughal invasion, the district of Satara served as the seat of the Maratha Empire back in the 17th Century.

 Satara served as one of the principal centres of the Indian Independence Movement.

-What Not To Miss While You're There - Tourist places in and aroubd Satara
+What Not To Miss While You're There - Tourist Places In And Around Satara

 The Vasota Fort and the Sajjangad Fort are yet two other forts that are built keeping the Maratha style of architecture in mind.
 Architecture enthusiasts will love the grandeur that these forts resonate.

-The Kaus Lake and Kaus Plateau are two breathtaking points in this region.
+The Kaas Lake and Kaas Plateau are two breathtaking points in this region.
 It is home to numerous species of plants and herbs – a must watch for nature lovers.
-The Lake is the primary source of water for Satara.
+The lake is the primary source of water for Satara.
 The Thosegarh Falls is another spot that will prove to be an eye-catcher during the monsoons when the waterfall is in full swell.

 A unique statue of the great Chattrapati Shivaji Maharaj has been established at the Powai Naka – the only one of its kind in the entire country.